FabianBartl/Filmbibliothek/README.md

 - Better error logging
 - Import Font Awesome from CDN

-- User rating
+- Added user rating support
-- Custom video controls with hotkey Support
+- Added custom video controls with hotkey support (only on not mobile devices available)
 - Subtitle support added, but not accessible in custom video controls
 - Add in-code option to run flask app in stable *serve* mode using *waitress*

 <!-- ### Known Issues -->

-### Not made yet
+### Not made yet *(comes with version v0.5.0)*

 - Icon or logo
 - Getting Started